kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Now, I wonder how this translates to daily life in the city.
 Place and direction seem not to be as important anymore.
 Devices allow us to be in more than one place at a time.
 Perhaps the constant moving around in cyberspace adds an extra challenge to the kind of repetitive learning that can be compared with the forest path.
 ADD is just a person adapting to the state of media around us.

 **Of course there is no focus.** We need a new definition of the state we call focus.
 And we should work and teach with ever-changing surroundings.
-It makes sense to me to consider the ever-changing as the only steady.
+It makes sense to me to consider the ever-changing as the only steady thing there is.

 In my experience a problem with work is that it does not require shifting attention, but rather a very steady, sometimes slow, but most of all consistent pace.
 I am conditioned to continually adapt and change and customize and modify.
 But I don’t always need that when putting in some real, constructive effort.
 So, I live.
 While I divert into less constructive business that satisfies my need for constant distraction.